AQUINT01/Pewlett-Hackard-Analysis/README.md

 ### Pewlett-Hackard Employee Status ![Pewlett-Hackard Employee Status](https://github.com/AQUINT01/Pewlett-Hackard-Analysis/blob/main/images/PH_emp_status_pieChart.png)

 It is clear Pewlett Hackard has a  lot of ground to cover in order to be ready for the   “silver tsunami”.
-1,551 employees ready to mentor roughly 80,109 new position may not be enough.
+1,551 employees ready to mentor roughly 80,109 new positions may not be enough.